jaceng13/altu-site/index.md

 ---
+---
-title: Welcome to my blog
+title: Welcome to Altu
+---

+<h1>Welcome to Altu</h1>
+<p>Crafted with purity and precision, Altu brings you a premium nonalcoholic cocktail experience.</p>

 ---